nablex/aris-core/readme.md

 A single option from multiple dimensions.

+### Reserved Dimensions

+Some dimensions are reserved for special behavior in aris:

+- variant
+- modifier

 ## Class names

 As you saw in the above example, aris heavily relies on the "is-" naming convention.
 An element +is+ something.